heyartifact/webflow/README.md

 https://cdn.jsdelivr.net/gh/user/repo@version/file
 ```

+By excluding the tag, jsDelivr will fetch the latest semantic version of the script.

 Ending the file name with `.min.js` will prompt jsDelivr to automatically create and serve a minified version of the
 script.